arwas11/Weather-Time-Machine/README.md

 ## Installation

-1 - Fork or clone this repository to your local machine using your IDE terminal (I use VS Code)
+1 - Fork or directly clone this repository to your local machine using your IDE terminal (I use VS Code).

-2 - Use the Node package manager [npm](https://www.npmjs.com/) to install Weather Jamais Vu's dependencies by using this command:
+2 - Use the Node package manager [npm](https://www.npmjs.com/) to install Weather Time Machine's dependencies by using this command:
 ```bash
 npm install
 ```